-Planning on selling your home in the spring?
-Good news — that leaves plenty of time to tackle all sorts of projects this fall that will help you snag top dollar when the tulips start blooming.
+Planning on selling your home soon?
 Take an objective look around your home from a buyer's perspective.
 What would stop you from making an offer?
 What do you need to do to put your home's best face forward?

-Here are some fall projects to jump on now in order for your home to be in tip-top shape for a spring sale:
+Here are some projects to jump on now to get your home to be in tip-top shape for a spring sale:

 Related: Tips on Aerating for a Lush Lawn in Spring

-The NATIONAL ASSOCIATION OF REALTORS® says 77% of homebuyers have an inspection done before completing a home purchase.
-To avoid nasty surprises once you're in the process of selling your home, have your own inspection done and make any repairs over the winter months before you list the home.
-Homebuyers often use flaws and needed repairs to negotiate a lower price.
+The National Association of REALTORS® says 77% of home buyers have an inspection done before completing a home purchase.
+To avoid nasty surprises once you're in the process of selling your home, have your own inspection done and make any repairs before you list the home.

 Determine if your carpets need replacing or just a deep, professional cleaning.
-If they need to go, consider if hardwood or another flooring material might be more appealing to buyers.
+If they need to go, consider if hardwood or another flooring material might appeal more to buyers.

 You'll also want to inspect interior rooms for dirty or scuffed walls that need a fresh coat of paint.
 “Paint the whole wall, don't just do touch-up repair work, because it never looks as good," says Modica.
 Also, if you have eccentric or loud wall colors, now is the perfect time to update to a more neutral palette.
-Stagers recommend beiges, light grays, and off-whites.
+Stagers recommend beige, light gray, and off-white.

 Often overlooked, these storage meccas can become a catch-all for junk.
-Use cool, fall weather as an excuse to get down and dirty in these hot spots and organize them from top to bottom.
+Get down and dirty in these hot spots and organize them from top to bottom.
 Install shelving, pegboards for tools, and hanging brackets for bicycles and other large sporting equipment.
 Your goal is to pitch the junk, sell what you no longer need, and categorize the rest.

 “Donate or recycle clothes and bedding you don't use anymore in order to free up storage space in your closets, basement, and garage," says Amy Bly, a home stager at Great Impressions Home Staging in Montville, N.J.
 These areas should look roomy, well-organized, and clean.